Nine dead, several injured in a blast at India explosives factory | Law-Order

 Nine dead, several injured in a blast at India explosives factory

 At least nine workers were killed and several injured in a blast at an explosives factory in Nagpur, a central district in Maharashtra state on Sunday morning, a local police officer told Reuters over the phone.
-The blast occurred around 8.30 a.m.
-(0300 GMT) at a factory run by Solar Industries India, the police officer surnamed Salve said.
+The blast occurred early on Sunday morning at a factory run by Solar Industries India, the police officer surnamed Salve said.

 - Country: